HouseTrip/guignol/README.md

 - `:security_group_ids`
   A list of security groups you want your instance to be a member of.

+- `:volumes`
+  A list of EBS volumes to be created if necessary, and attached to the instance.

 - `:user_data`
   A script to run when an instance is created.